-West Georgia's success in Intercollegiate Athletics is a source of pride for the entire University.
-West Georgia is a member of NCAA Division II and competes in the 16 member Gulf South Conference.
+Success in Intercollegiate Athletics is a source of pride for the entire University.
+West Georgia is a member of NCAA Division II and competes in the prestigious Gulf South Conference, the nation's largest Division II athletic conference.
 The University fields teams in eight intercollegiate sports, four each for men and women.
-UWG has men's teams in football, cross-country, basketball, and baseball.
-Women's sports include volleyball, cross-country, basketball, and softball.
+Men's sports include football, crosscountry, basketball, and baseball.
+West Georgia's women's sports include volleyball, cross-country, basketball, and softball.